 Committee Member Ackerson joined the commentary on economic development previously stated by Vice Chair Piagentini.
 He asked if closing the road and having the ability to walk around is similar to Fourth Street Live with increased liquor sales and food sales in which Louisville Metro would see the economic benefit.
 He further stated that he was disappointed that after he, Committee Member Winkler, and Council Member Coan expressed concerns that this deal had no real contract detailing the terms.
 He further stated that initially the Committee was presented a concept of the venture with no real contractural obligations.
-He additionally stated that since the concerns were expressed there had been no further contact, however, when entering today's Committee he received a draft contract that he has not yet had an opportunity to review but the Committee was expected to vote on.
-He stated that he would urge the Committee to table the item until all Committee Members had an opportunity to thoroughly review the contract.
+He additionally stated that since the concerns were expressed there had been no further contact, however, when entering today's Committee he received a draft contract that he has not yet had an opportunity to review but the Committee to table the item until all Committee Members had an opportunity to thoroughly review the contract.